vsphere-tmm/vcf-automation-samples/java/automation-services/project-service/README.md

    - server.verify_ssl
    - server.ssl_cert_path

- Provide the ssl certificate path in perm format if verify_ssl is set to true.
+ Provide the ssl certificate path in perm format.
+This is required if verify_ssl is set to true.
 ```

 #### 2. Steps to download and generate project-service client sdk
 **Downloading vRA specs and generating client bindings for vRA specs using Open API**
-- Navigate to `automation-services/src/main/build` of the repo
+- Navigate to `automation-services/build-scripts` of the repo
 - Ensure script has execute permission by executing `chmod +x generate_sdk.sh`
 - Ensure `openapi-generator` is in the PATH
 - Run the script `./generate_sdk.sh` from the same directory